APEX-SQL: Talking to the data via Agentic Exploration for Text-to-SQL: Experiments

 \textbf{BIRD-Dev.} The development set of BIRD~\cite{li2023can}, which is a large-scale cross-domain dataset consists of 1,534 queries across 11 databases.
 It requires the model to resolve ambiguities in fine-grained schema details, such as similarly named columns or dirty database values.

 \textbf{Spider 2.0-Snow.} Spider 2.0~\cite{lei2024spider} represents the frontier of enterprise-level Text-to-SQL tasks.
 Its primary challenge lies in its massive schema size, featuring an average of over 800 columns per database and highly complex SQL structures.
-We focus on the Spider 2.0-Snow sub-task, which requires generating SQL queries in the Snowflake dialect, a standard for modern cloud data warehouses.
+We focus on the Spider 2.0-Snow sub-task, which requires generating SQL queries in the Snowflake dialect, a standard for modern cloud data warehouses.\footnote{ The Spider 2.0 evaluation script has been updated since its initial release.
+The original script adopts a relaxed matching protocol, while the updated version applies a more lenient evaluation criterion.
+Results obtained under different script versions are not directly comparable.
+In Table~\ref{tab:sql_generation_results_spider}, we mark results with $\dagger$ (original script) and $\ddagger$ (updated script) accordingly.
+Note that DSR-SQL~\cite{hao2025text} also reports results under both versions in their appendix (35.28\% vs.\ 52.83\%).}